-Many people spend more time online than in reality.
-In an age of over-indulgence, this show aims to be a cathartic release of frustration and a celebration of our cultures inability to shake technology.
-Episodes are currently 2:20 seconds, aimed to be the first show ever designed for Twitter, however it is ideally adaptable into being a web series length, or into a traditional 11 minute episodic format.
+People spend more time online than in reality.
+In an age of over-indulgence, this show aims to be a cathartic release of frustration and a celebration of our culture’s inability to shake technology.
+Episodes are currently shorts designed to be built out into a traditional 11 minute episodic format.
 Pixel Art as a medium is cheap, fast, and popular.
 Many of my pixel art contemporaries have large social media followings with a viral level of popularity for their animated GIFs.
 The style appeals to young audiences as well as those who have any nostalgic feelings towards the earlier days of gaming.
-Here are examples of others using pixel art as a visual story telling medium:
+Beyond that, I believe the concept is stronger than the style and I am flexible visually.
+However, I do believe pixel animation is an overlooked medium.
+Here are examples of me and others using pixel art as a visual story telling medium:

 Conclusion & About Me

 When you're online where are you really?
 Super IT Friends aims to visualize that.
-It's designed to entertain light and heavy internet users alike by personifying the familiar moments we quietly experience with technology from opening a bad email, to dealing a toxic Fortnite teammate.
-Beyond the universe, the show is about doing good for goods sake.
+It's designed to entertain light and heavy internet users alike by characterizing all the familiar moments we quietly experience with technology from opening a bad email, to dealing a toxic Fortnite teammate.
+Beyond the universe, the show is about doing good for the sake of doing good.
 It's about friendship in the digital age.
 The internet is setting a global culture.
 I want to paint that picture.

 Mike Manor has worked in online media for 10 years.
 His work has been featured in Sundance, IFC, Adweek, and E3.
 He has worked on visuals for Flying Lotus, Pi’erre Bourne, Young Nudy, Rich Brian, 21 Savage, and Anthony Fantano.
-He has worked on media with companies 88Rising, Atlantic Records, Colombia Records, Stonesthrow Records, Bethesda, and Machinima.
-Mike is heavily interested in playwriting, hiking, music, and being a good person.
+He has worked on projects with companies 88Rising, Atlantic Records, Columbia Records, Stonesthrow Records, Bethesda, and Machinima.
+Mike enjoys playwriting, hiking, music, and being a good person.